Who We Are: Storytellers with a Passion for Science

 What We Do: A Customized Curriculum, a Hands-On Approach

 Humans are a storytelling species, and the scientific enterprise is the wellspring of many of our greatest contemporary narratives.
 But how many of us possess the skills to make these narratives our profession?
 SHERP's customized curriculum is tailored to develop world-class science storytellers at a time of unprecedented change, challenge and opportunity in journalism.
 Our faculty of nationally prominent science journalists offers rigorous instruction in research, reporting, writing and editing through coverage of cutting-edge science, from nanotechnology and epigenetics to global climate change and cosmology.
 Coursework is built around case studies and learning by doing, not academic theory or rote memorization.
-A key focus is reporting, writing and editing features and news for magazines and online, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, audio podcasts and social media.
+A key focus is reporting, writing and editing features and news for magazines and online, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, audio podcasts, data visualization and social media.
 Entrepreneurial skills, including self-marketing, are emphasized throughout.

 Visual journalism is woven into the curriculum from the first semester, when every SHERP student learns to shoot and edit video under the tutelage of a New York Times videographer who also provides advanced instruction during the second semester.
 Summer classes include an ethics seminar as well as a workshop on data mining, analysis and visualization taught by graphics editors at the Times.
 We teach audio podcasting, too.
 The curriculum reflects our philosophy that twenty-first century journalism education should be platform-agnostic: the content of the story should dictate its form, not vice versa.
 Whether they do most of their work in print or online, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on mulltiple platforms, in multiple ways.